-The grant money will be used over the next three years to aid Buma’s research, which will result in the first spatially explicit carbon maps of the entire coastal region, one of the densest carbon hotspots on the globe.
+The grant money will be used over the next three years to further Buma’s research, which will result in the first spatially explicit carbon maps of the Pacific Coastal region along westernmost British Columbia, from the Northwestern United States to Alaska, which is one of the densest carbon hotspots on the globe.

-According to Buma, an assistant professor in the Department of Integrative Biology, studying carbon markets is an important opportunity to apply the tools of the market to climate change challenges.
-The forestry industry is looking towards carbon management and markets to create income while sustainably managing their lands.
+According to Buma, studying carbon markets is an important opportunity to apply the economic tools of the market to climate change challenges.
+The forestry industry is looking to find new solutions for carbon management, as well as new ways to generate income while sustainably managing their lands.

 A carbon market, also known as carbon emissions trading, is a form of emissions trading that specifically targets carbon dioxide.
-Carbon markets reduce greenhouse gas emissions cost-effectively by setting limits on emissions and enabling the trading of emission units.
+Carbon markets reduce greenhouse gas emissions cost-effectively by setting limits on emissions and enabling the trading of emission units between companies via carbon offsets.

-Buma’s work specifically targets rural areas where other industry options are scarce, places were new options like carbon markets can make a real difference to town and community survival.
+Buma’s work specifically targets rural areas where other industry options are scarce, places where new options like participation in carbon markets could make a real difference to town and community survival.
 Over the three years, specific valuation targets will be tested and compared to ecological questions of stability, disturbance, and climate change.
+If the findings are promising, then the future development of carbon markets could substantially improve livelihoods for residents of rural areas.

 Historical Harvests and the Future

-Regenerating historical harvests gives researchers prime opportunities for the future of carbon management, like selling carbon offsets to other industries.
-However, the legacy of historical management patterns can limit where the future of carbon-focused management occurs.
+Regenerating historical harvests gives researchers prime opportunities for the future of carbon management, such as selling carbon offsets to other industries.
+However, the legacy of historical management patterns can limit what areas are developed for the future of carbon-focused management.
 Since historical harvests were done differently than today’s harvests, the impact of the mismatched objectives is unknown.
+Buma’s research aims to quantify and correct some of these imbalances.

 Training Students in the Field

-Multiple students in the College of Liberal Arts and Science will be trained during this project.
-These students will work with local and private industry partners, giving them the opportunity to receive a true business-level knowledge of carbon markets as well as academic study designed training.
+Additionally, several students in the College of Liberal Arts and Science will be trained as part of this project.
+They will work with local and private industry partners, which provides these students the opportunity to receive direct industry experience in the field of carbon markets while completing their academic research.